Bestra/ember-training-slides/slides.md

 # Handlebars

 - Mustache on steriods
-- Ember handlebars is Handlebars on HGH
+- Ember handlebars is different than vanilla handlebars

 ^
 - Ember has some helpers that are specific